Flights to Adelaide

 Known as the '20-minute city', Adelaide is compact, confident and full of character.
 There's a lot to do, and everywhere is close by.

-So, where to go and what to see?
+Feel like a trip to the beach?
 Jump on a tram to Glenelg and 20 minutes later you'll be walking barefoot in the sand.
 Or perhaps you have an appetite for culture?
-Stroll for 20 minutes and you could be checking out the Art Gallery of South Australia, South Australia Museum (home to Australia’s largest collection of Aboriginal artefacts) and the beautiful Adelaide Botanic Garden.
+Stroll for 20 minutes and you could be checking out the Art Gallery of South Australia, SA Museum (home to Australia's largest collection of Aboriginal artefacts) and the beautiful Adelaide Botanic Gardens.
 Right next door is the National Wine Centre, which showcases hundreds of wines from across the state.
-If you're travelling with kids, the Adelaide Zoo has giant pandas!

 Another 20 minute wander will lead you to Adelaide Central Market, where you'll discover all the flavours South Australia is famous for.
 Open Tuesday to Saturday, it's 'the pantry of the city'.
 Grab a coffee and a bite at one of the market eateries, then stock up on deli products and freshly-baked patisserie goodies for later.

-Places to go in Adelaide for shopping are concentrated around Rundle Mall, the first shopping area in Australia to be pedestrianised.
+The best shopping in Adelaide is concentrated around Rundle Mall, the first shopping area in Australia to be pedestrianised.
 Today there are more than 700 retail stores in this precinct, which is memorable for its gorgeous heritage buildings and amusing outdoor sculptures.
-To find some of the best restaurants in Adelaide, head for Rundle Street East or Gouger Street.
+To find a proliferation of great restaurants, head for Rundle Street East or Gouger Street.
+More about food in Adelaide and South Australia.

-After checking out the Adelaide city attractions, it's fun to venture beyond the city limits.
+After a couple of days getting to know Adelaide, it's fun to venture beyond the city limits.
 Consider a day trip to Mount Lofty in the Cleland Conservation Park and Hahndorf, or something more substantial like the Epicurean Way road trip to McLaren Vale, Adelaide Hills, Barossa and Clare Valley.
 Or you can get really carried away with a super-size road trip.
 Southern Ocean Drive, from the Southern Beaches to the state's south east, is part of the Melbourne to Adelaide touring route and features quaint fishing villages and historic towns.
 Penola was home to Australia's first Saint - Mary MacKillop.
 As a bonus, right next door to Penola is the famous Coonawarra Wine Region, home of big, bold, award winning reds.
+See a one-week itinerary for touring South Australia.

 Cruise the Murray River